KannanRustagi/Educational-Software-for-Children/README.md

 # Problem Structure
-We had to create an educational software to teach students fundamental concepts while making learning fun and interesting.<br>
+We had to create an educational software to teach students fundamental concepts while making learning fun and interesting.
 The software provides the following functionalities- Teaching arithmetic operations- addition, subtraction, multiplication, and division using children-friendly visualization.